SophieDeBenedetto/action-cable-blog-post/README.md

 While we may take features such as these for granted, they represent a significant departure from the HTTP protocol.
 With HTTP, the client (i.e. the browser) sends a request to the server for content.
 The server sends back a response––a string of HTML or JSON, for example––to the client.

-Real-time web, in contrast, loosly describes a system in which users recieve new information from the server as soon as it is created.
+Real-time web, in contrast, loosely describes a system in which users receive new information from the server as soon as it is created.

 There are a number of strategies and technologies for implementing such real-time functionality, but WebSocket protocol has been rising to prominence since its development in 2009.

 ## What are WebSockets?

 WebSockets are a protocol built on top of TCP.
 They hold the connection to the server open so that the server can send information to the client––not only in response to a request from the client.
-Web sockets allow for bi-directional (called "full duplex") communication between the client and the server by creating a persistant connection between the two.
+Web sockets allow for bi-directional (called "full duplex") communication between the client and the server by creating a persistent connection between the two.

 How is such a bi-directional connection initiated?
-A client makes a request to the server and, if that request contains an `upgrade` header that specifies `websocket`, then the browser will initiate a socket connection, which is held open between the client and the server.
+A client makes a request to the server and, if that request contains an `upgrade` header that specifies `websocket`, the browser will initiate a socket connection, which is held open between the client and the server.

 Up until very recently, implementing WebSocket protocol in Rails was difficult.
 There was no native support, and any real-time feature required integrating third party libraries and strategies like Faye or Javascript polling.